Vortriz/awesome-niri/README.md

 - [niri Flake](https://github.com/sodiboo/niri-flake) - A Nix flake for niri, providing a convenient way to install and manage niri on NixOS.

 ## Tools
-- [bar-rs](https://github.com/faervan/bar-rs) - A simple status bar, written using iced-rs.
-- [eww-niri-workspaces](https://github.com/druskus20/eww-niri-workspaces) - A rust binary that outputs workspace information from niri-ipc to be consumed by eww.
-- [Ignis](https://github.com/linkfrg/ignis) - A widget framework for building desktop shells, written and configurable in Python.
 - [niri-float-sticky](https://github.com/probeldev/niri-float-sticky) - A utility to make floating windows visible across all workspaces in niri — similar to "sticky windows" in other compositors.
 - [niri-screen-time](https://github.com/probeldev/niri-screen-time) - A utility that collects information about how much time you spend in each application.
 - [niri-scripts](https://github.com/0xwal/niri-scripts) - A collection of scripts to enhance the niri experience.